ANRGUSC/callGPT/README.md

 # py-gpt-cli
-A command line interface to GPT-3 (and GPT-4) via Python.
-Requires an OpenAPI Key,
+A command line interface to GPT-3 (and GPT-4) in Python.
+Requires an OpenAPI Key. requires requests and json modules to be installed with python.